 - (1) Programmed Hours and Events.
-Programmed syllabus flight hours are listed on pages xii xvii.
+Programmed syllabus flight hours are listed on page vii.
 Event lengths, SXX86, 87, 88, and 89 events will cause variation.
 Accomplish all syllabus events. - (2) Minimum Night Hours.
-10.0 hours all tracks except E-2/C-2, which does not have a night-hour minimum. - (3) Minimum Solo Hours.
-At least 80% of the H/X for each solo event must be logged to count the event complete.
-SMAs should accumulate a minimum of 2.4 hours of first pilot time on I4701. - (4) Maximum Daily SMA Activities (Aircraft, Simulator, or Academic).
+4.0 hours. - (3) Minimum Solo Hours.
+At least 80% of the H/X for each solo event must be logged to count the event complete. - (4) Maximum Daily SMA Activities (Aircraft, Simulator, or Academic).
 SMAs shall not exceed two graded activities during one duty day. - (5) Minimum SMA Turn-Times.
 One hour is required between debriefing of an event and the brief for a follow-on or simulator event.
 This does not apply to out-and-in, cross-country, or safe-for-solo to hot-seat profiles; however, the instructor shall ensure adequate debrief and brief time is allocated. - (6) Crew Day.
 The period from the beginning of the SMA's first event or official duty of the day until the completion of the last event of the day, including associated paperwork and debrief.
 Crew day shall not exceed 12 hours. - (7) Crew Rest.
 The period from the end of one crew day until the start of the next shall be no less than 12 hours for SMAs.
 After six consecutive scheduled days, SMAs shall receive one day off.
 SMAs shall not be scheduled within 12 hours after debrief.